bmidgley/uaa/docs/Guide.rst

    :align: center
    :alt:

-The portal keeps track of the browser through a cookie to track its http(s) session.
+The client keeps track of the browser through a cookie to track its http(s) session.
 The refresh and access tokens are kept private and not shared directly with the browser.